gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 * Pause, cancel, or just send GCODE when filament stops
 * Automatic search for attached Arduino/rotary encoder
-* Adjustible alarm boundries
+* Adjustable alarm boundaries
 * USB connection to Octoprint/Octopi

 ## Required sensor

 Using this plugin requires a rotary encoder sensor, and an Arduino micro controller to manage the encoder.
 The enclosure STL files are designed for a rotary encoder with a 38mm (dia) x 35.5mm body, 6mm shaft and capable of running on 5v.
 The pulses/revolution of the encoder is not very critical; the encoder is run in quadrature mode, so the rated P/R will be multiplied by four.
 So even with a 100 P/R encoder and a 23mm encoder wheel, the resolution would be under .2mm - more than enough for accurate monitoring.

-* Note if you do use an encoder with other than 600P/R, the DPM value in the Arduiono code needs to be modified.
+* Note if you do use an encoder with other than 600P/R, the DPM value in the Arduino code needs to be modified.
 Future versions will make this configurable through Octoprint.

 ## Purchased Parts: